leekcake/TweetTail/README.md

 ## Typical Checklist
  - I do not guarantee that this will work normally.
  - Because my English is not good, overall word selection and long sentence completion may be inadequate.
+ - This project is cold project in now...